Yew12347/PCM-player-gba/README.md

 # Note

-this project is still wip and only work on mgba on hardware it just not a song
+this project is still wip but now work on real hardware too just a little bit of glitch but it bareable

 # How to build
 1. install devkitpro or devkitarm up to os